jaundice/ByteFarm.SamplerTools/README.md

 Initial plan is to develop a cross platform library covering Windows / OSX / Linux with:
 * General midi functionality
-* Akai Sysex functionality for s1100, s3000xl and z8 (samplers I own)
+* Akai SysEx functionality for s1100, s3000xl and z8 (samplers I own)
-* E-mu EOS 4.7 sysex functionality (again samplers I own)
+* E-mu EOS 4.7 SysEx functionality (again samplers I own)

 After that I plan on developing a cross platform UI with which the samplers can be controlled.